 How to Grow Customer Loyalty in Retail?

 Retail loyalty programs are a thing of their own.
-Such programs usually operate on a large scale with hundreds of members and across different touchpoints.
+Customer loyalty programs in retail usually operate on a large scale with hundreds of members and across different touchpoints.
 Unsurprisingly, such a scale requires time, money, and a fair share of automation.
 Both employees and customers must be ensured that the loyalty program will work quickly and efficiently if it is to succeed.

-Despite the initial costs of building a loyalty program, such rewards schemes have great potential and can contribute to the company's significant development and increase its profitability.
+Despite the initial costs of building a loyalty program in retail, such rewards schemes have great potential and can contribute to the company's significant development and increase its profitability.
 One such example is a highly successful loyalty program from Ulta that drives 95% of sales for this beauty retailer.

 In this post, I’ll cover the following topics: